Download Full Text (3.0 MB)

 Civil and Environmental Engineering

 Black, Jordan; Karmakar, Subhankar; and Simonovic, Slobodan P., "A Web-based Flood Informat ion System" (2007).
 Water Resources Research Report.
-Book 18.
+18.